CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/README.md

 # Getting Started with DIBBs eCR Viewer

+If you're looking to contribute to development on the eCR Viewer, you're in the right place.
+If you're trying to run a deployment of the Viewer instead, please refer to our [guide.md](./guide.md)

 ## Introduction

 The DIBBs eCR Viewer service offers a REST API for processing eCR FHIR messages into an HTML page that displays key information in a readable format and makes specific data fields easy to find.